jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 - Create Additional Storage Classes to handle advance use cases, such as:
   - Configuring Additional LVM Virtual Disks to Distribute IO
   - Workloads that require High Throughput/IO capabilities via ALL Flash Enabled Storage Pools.

+The `MongoDB Enterprise Operator` enables easy deploy of the following applications into Kubernetes clusters:

+`MongoDB` - Replica Sets, Sharded Clusters and Standalones - with authentication, TLS and many more options.
+`Ops Manager` - our enterprise management, monitoring and backup platform for MongoDB.
+The Operator can install and manage Ops Manager in Kubernetes for you.
+Ops Manager can manage MongoDB instances both inside and outside Kubernetes.

 By Leveraging the MongoDB Operator, you'll have the ability to: